MinzPark/Unbiased-Premium/README.md

 <details>
 	<summary>Futher study</summary>
   	<div markdown="1">
-      Additionally, we show that under certain conditions in a random effects setting, **the Bayesian premium can be equivalent to the commercial premium**, providing a straightforward and effective solution.
+      Additionally, we show that under certain conditions in a random effects setting, <b>the Bayesian premium can be equivalent to the commercial premium</b>, providing a straightforward and effective solution.
   	</div>
 </details>